thomas-le-moullec/belote_.NET/README.md

-DOT_cardGames_2017
 ===================

-The goal of this project was to create a client server application of a card game.
+Client server application of a Belote card game.
-We chose to work on the Belote card game.

 ----------